-- The legal merger of Bank BGŻ and BNP Paribas Bank Polska on 30 April 2015.
-The business combination transaction was accounted for using the book value method and the results of operations of BNPP Bank Polski S.A were recognized in the separate financial statements of Bank BGŻ BNP Paribas prospectively, i.e. as of 30 April 2015; - A legal merger of Bank BGŻ BNP Paribas with Sygma Bank Polska on 31 May 2016.
-Following the settlement of the merger with Sygma Bank Polska, as at 31 May 2016 the amount of PLN 111,155 thousand, constituting a difference between the net assets of Sygma Bank Polska (PLN 311,154 thousand) and the book value of the investment in the subsidiary prior to the merger (PLN 200,000 thousand) was recognized in Bank's equity.
+- A legal merger of Bank BGŻ and BNP Paribas Bank Polska on 30 April 2015.
+The business combination transaction was accounted for using the book value method and the results of operations of BNPP Bank Polski S.A were recognized in the consolidated financial statements of the Capital Group of Bank BGŻ BNP Paribas prospectively, i.e. as of 30 April 2015; - Purchase of 100% of shares in Sygma Bank Polska S.A. and 100% of shares in the company Laser Services S.A. on 1 December 2015, and a legal merger of Bank BGŻ BNP Paribas with Sygma Bank Polska on 31 May 2016.
+As a consequence of the accounting for the merger of Bank BGŻ BNP Paribas S.A. with Sygma Bank Polska S.A., on 31 May 2016, Bank BGŻ BNP Paribas S.A. recognized in its financial statements a sum of PLN 111,155 thousand, i.e. difference between net assets of Sygma Bank Polska S.A.
+(PLN 311,154 thousand) and the netbook value of the acquisition prior to the legal merger (PLN 200,000 thousand).
 The results of operations (revenue and expenses) of Sygma Bank Polska were recognized in the separate financial statements of Bank BGŻ BNP Paribas prospectively, i.e. from 31 May 2016.
+In the consolidated financial statements of the Capital Group of Bank BGŻ BNP Paribas S.A.
+Sygma Bank was consolidated using the full method from the moment of purchase of 100% of shares in Sygma Bank by Bank BGŻ BNP Paribas S.A.

-As at 31 May 2016, the book value of the assets of Sygma Bank Polska was PLN 1,846,619 thousand, which accounted for 2.6% of the balance sheet total of the Bank as at 31 December 2016.
-In addition, the net loans of PLN 1,530,414 thousand transferred on 31 May 2016, represented almost 2.9% of the Bank's loans as at the end of December 2016.
+As at 31 May 2016, the book value of the assets of Sygma Bank Polska was PLN 1,846,619 thousand, which accounted for 2.6% of the balance sheet total of the Group (consolidated presentation) as at 31 December 2016.
+In addition, the net loans of PLN 1,530,414 thousand transferred on 31 May 2016, represented almost 2.9% of the Group's loans as at the end of December 2016.